 When it comes to drying pottery, slow and even is always the best way to go.
 Which raises the important question, how long pottery should dry before firing?
 On average, it should take 1 to 2 weeks for pottery to

-dry completely, sometimes longer depending on conditions.
-Drying times will differ because of climate, the size of your piece, the thickness, and drying technique you choose.
+dry completely, sometimes longer, depending on conditions.
+Drying times will differ because of climate, the size of your piece, the thickness, and the drying technique you choose.
 If your pottery is not bone dry before firing, there is a higher chance of cracking or even breaking in the kiln.
-The more you know about the drying prosses, the less likely you will have cracks.
+The more you know about the drying process, the less likely you will have cracks.

 How Do You Know When Your Pottery Is Dry

 When your pottery dries, the color of your clay turns lighter.

 Since there is about 20% of water in the clay, your pottery will also feel lighter because much of the moisture is gone.

 If the clay feels room temperature or even a bit cool against your cheek, it’s dry.
 If your pottery is cold like it’s been in the refrigerator, give it more time.

 Climate Is A Factor